duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### Step 4: Configure the watchtowers {#demo-cslam-run-4}

-In order to start processing data on the watchtowers, you need to run the `cslam-aquisition` container.
+In order to start processing data on the watchtowers, you need to run the `cslam-acquisition` container.
 You already know the hostname and the IP address of the machine serving as the ROS Master for this demo from [Step 3](#demo-cslam-run-3).

 We have made a `bash` script that allows to easily set up all the watchtowers.
 You can find it in `duckietown-cslam/scripts/watchtowers_setup.sh`.
 You will need to edit the `ROS_MASTER_HOSTNAME` and `ROS_MASTER_IP` in this file to the ones of your ROS Master.
 Note that the `ROS_MASTER_HOSTNAME` should not contain `.local` at the end.
 Also check if `array` contains all your watchtowers (Once again, you can ignore this for the demo on Thursday.)
 Then, go to directory `duckietown-cslam/scripts/` and run it: